-Because of the ever-changing combination of chemicals, it is not clear if you can call Spice a legal incense or an illegal drug.
+Because of the ever-changing combination of chemicals, it is not clear if one can call Spice a legal incense or an illegal drug.
 The legality often creates confusion even among the regulatory officials.
 They call it illegal today, and tomorrow a new product hits the market of which the ingredients change, lying beyond the reach of the existing laws.

 As a matter of fact, lawmakers can’t keep up.
 It takes far too long for them to pass a law, while the ingredients of Spice can change within a day.
 Manufacturers are taking advantage of this while exploiting yet another loophole in the law-making process.
 For example, the labels on Spice read “not for human consumption” or “natural psycho-active material taken from a variety of plants.”
 They sell under the pretense of incense, yet for unknowing consumers, these false marketing claims may cause health problems.

-If it were illegal, how would you be able to purchase it from a gas station?
+If it were illegal, how would one be able to purchase it from a gas station?
 Conversely, if it were legal, why would the DEA ban so many chemicals in it?
 Unfortunately, not every official seems to be in a comfortable position to answer this.

-What Are The Banned Chemicals In Spice?
+Banned Chemicals In Spice

 Spice is known to contain numerous chemicals.
 Unfortunately, the ingredients keep changing.
 Some of them are new even to the investigating chemists.
 So, the question of their legality often vanishes without a proper answer.
 Nonetheless, the DEA has banned some chemicals in Spice.
 For example, JWH-018, JWH-073, HU-210 and CP 47,497.